david-aurel/character_animation/README.md

-It all started with an illustration following an incredible tutorial by "Cricket Design" on Youtube: [https://youtu.be/8WQH5ksCpwc](https://youtu.be/8WQH5ksCpwc)
+It all started with an illustration following the techniques described in an incredible tutorial by "Cricket Design" on Youtube: [https://youtu.be/8WQH5ksCpwc](https://youtu.be/8WQH5ksCpwc)

 ![img](./illustrator/man_v1_group.jpg)